spacefito/ardana-input-model/2.0/examples/entry-scale-kvm/README.md

 ### Resource Nodes

-- Compute: One node of type COMPUTE-ROLE runs Nova Compute and associated services.
+- Compute: One node of type COMPUTE-ROLE runs nova-compute and other supporting services.

-- Object Storage: Minimal Swift Resources are provided by the control plane.
+- Object Storage: Minimal Swift resources are provided by the control plane.

   *Additional resource nodes can be added to the configuration.*